Login to Complete an Application or to Access Judging Panel

-- The program has been developed to reduce the likelihood that you will be assigned to judge projects from geographical area.
-However if you if you were involved with the development of a project you are asked to judge, please do not vote on the project and advise the program administrators so the project can be reassigned to another judge.
+- The program has been developed to reduce the likelihood that you will be assigned to judge projects from your geographical area.
+However, if you were involved with the development of a project you are asked to judge, please do not vote on the project and advise the program administrators so the project can be reassigned to another judge.
 This serves to maintain the integrity of the judging process and thereby the value of the awards.

 On average, we have found that each project requires about 5-10 minutes to judge.